BM32ESRF/lauetools/doc/intro.rst

 LaueTools is a **python** written package aiming at analysing from 1 to few 10000s microdiffraction Laue patterns coming from synchrotron CRG-IF BM32 beamline at ESRF.

-With pip installer, it is now relatively easy to install LaueTools and put hands immediately on data.
+With pip installer, it is easy to install LaueTools and put hands immediately on data.
 See :ref:`installation` page.